 b) Nomination of candidates for the Executive Committee, countersigned by the nominee, shall be submitted in writing on the appropriate form to the Association Office for attention “Nominating Committee” not later than the first Saturday in August.
 After receiving nominations the Nominations Committee will circulate a list of nominees with a brief [maximum 10 lines] description of priorities, prepared by each candidate to all voting members.

-iv) The Nominatingmust mail ballot forms to each registered member in good standing by the fourth [i.e. last] Saturday in August.
+iv) The Nominating/Elections Committee must mail ballot forms to each registered member in good standing by the fourth [i.e. last] Saturday in August.
 Ballots will be mailed to the most recent [i.e. up-to-date] address of the member on record as at August 1.

 v) If nominations equaling the respective numbers of Executive Committee members defined in 8. ii), or less than those numbers, are received by the first Saturday in August, these candidates will be considered elected by acclamation.
 Nominations for the remaining places will be received from the floor at the Annual General Meeting.
 The Chairman shall then conduct a secret ballot amongst the Members present for these remaining places.
 A returning officer for the ballot shall be elected by the majority of the Members present.